MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Do the same for the *Channel* field, select the **X** at the end of the field to clear the contents.
 The field will be changed to a drop-down with a listing of the Channels of the SOC Teams.
 Select **New Alerts**.

 1. Select **Save** on the command bar.
 The Logic App will be used in a future lab.

+1. Repeat the task, but instead of selecting *PostMessageTeams-OnAlert*, select the **PostMessageTeams-OnIncident** playbook. **Hint:** There is no need to create connections, just reuse the one you created for this task.

 ## Proceed to Exercise 3